Close-up of green algae with bubbles and foam texture on water surface, natural biofilm detail

 All About Algae

 Algae are the oldest and most widely distributed form of plant life.
-They range in size from the large ocean kelps to microscopic single cells, so small that a single drop of pond water may contain thousands of these simple plants.
+They range in size from large ocean kelps to microscopic single cells, so small that a single drop of pond water may contain thousands of these simple plants.

-• Some algae live in association with other organisms.
+Some algae live in association with other organisms:

-• Algae can even live on the back of a snail.
+• Algae can even live on the back of a snail

-• The five major groups of algae are the blue, green, diatoms, red and brown.
+The five major groups of algae are:

-Algae are not closely related in an evolutionary sense, and the phylogeny of the group remains to be delineated.
-Specific groups of algae share features with protozoa and fungi that, without the presence of chloroplasts and photosynthesis as delimiting features, make them difficult to distinguish from those organisms.
+Specific groups of algae share features with protozoa and fungi that, without the presence of chloroplasts and photosynthesis as defining features, make them difficult to distinguish from those organisms.

 Growing and Dealing with Algae